leonel-mendoza/leonel-mendoza/README.md

+# Hi 👋, Leonel is there.
-## Hi 👋 Welcome to one of my bytes on the Internet.
+## Welcome to one of my bytes on the Internet.

+I'm currently a graphic design student and a self-learned programmer.

+## Technologies and Languages I'm Learning

 <!--
 **leonel-mendoza/leonel-mendoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.